john-nance/HTMLHelp/HTMLHelp/Docs/03_Writing Content/06_Advanced_Usage.md

 The help topic isn't case sensitive so help__topic and Help__TOPIC will also work.

+This means you can use pureHelp to add context sensitive help to your applications.

-See also [Check Links](javascript:linkTo("Links")) for the utility to check all links in your content.
+See also [Check for errors](javascript:linkTo("Checking_for_errors")) for the utility to check all links in your content.